-Pennywise Is Back – Trailer For Stephen King’s ‘It: Chapter Two’ Will Drop On Thursday
+Pennywise Is Back — Trailer For Stephen King’s ‘It: Chapter Two’ Will Drop On Thursday

 — Finn Wolfhard Updates (@fwolfhardupdate) May 6, 2019

-For hardcore horror fans, it really is a treat to see this teaser and trailer announcement for It: Chapter Two.
-The balloons floating up through the darkness to reveal the announcement of the trailer coming on Thursday, May 9, 2019, is really awesome.
+For hardcore horror fans, it really is a treat to see this teaser announcement for It: Chapter Two.
+The balloons floating up through the darkness to reveal the announcement of the trailer coming on Thursday is really awesome.

-Muschietti is back to direct the sequel which will finish out the story of the Losers Club who were all tormented as children by Pennywise.
-Now, they have grown into adults and believed they were past the things of their past that frightened them so much.
+Muschietti is back to direct the sequel, which will likely conclude the story of the Losers Club’ — the club members all having been tormented as children by Pennywise.
+Now, they have grown into adults.
+They believed that the clown — and his horrors — were behind them.

-Unfortunately for them, evil doesn’t just go away and it lives on to fight another day.
+Unfortunately for them, evil seems to be persistent.

 Stephen King’s It: Chapter One made more than $700 million at the global box office when it hit theaters in 2017.
-That is such an incredible amount of money taken in for a horror movie and one made with a budget of just $35 million.
+That is such an incredible amount of money taken in for a horror movie made with a budget of just $35 million.

-The young actors from the first film will be back to reprise their roles as the earlier version of the Losers Club.
-James McAvoy, Jessica Chastain, Bill Hader, Isaiah Mustafa, James Ranson, Andy Bean, and Jay Ryan are also in the film as the adult version of the terrorized children.
+The young actors from the first film will be back to reprise their roles.
+James McAvoy, Jessica Chastain, Bill Hader, Isaiah Mustafa, James Ransone, Andy Bean, and Jay Ryan are also in the film — portraying the adult versions of the terrorized children.

-Bills Skarsgard returns as Pennywise and we will all get our next look at him on Thursday with the trailer premiere for Stephen King’s It: Chapter Two.
+Bills Skarsgard returns as Pennywise, and horror fans can’t wait to see him appear in Thursday’s trailer.